Karin Hägglund

 Read more about my interests in research.

-My research interest revolves around what contributes to sustainable leadership in elite sports contexts.
+My research interest revolves around what contributes to sustainable leadership in high performance contexts.
 More specifically, my dissertation work is about developing both theoretical and practical applied knowledge about sustainable leadership based on the theory of self-compassion.

-Ongoing and planned studies include both qualitative studies and studies with mixed methods with the aim of investigating if and how self-compassion could contribute to sustainable leadership among elite coaches.
-The overall aim is to develop an intervention to support elite coaches in their leadership role.
+My research includes both qualitative studies and studies with mixed methods, with the aim of investigating if and how self-compassion can contribute to sustainable leadership among high-performance coaches.
+A large part of my research is devoted to developing a program together with the Swedish Sport Confederation to support high-performance coaches in their role.

 Representative publications